k5iogura/tensorflowlite-samples/SSD-Tensorflow2/README.md

 ## SSD minimal example to infer only

-The [SSD Notebook](notebooks/ssd_notebook.ipynb) contains a minimal example of the SSD TensorFlow pipeline.
+The [SSD Notebook](notebooks/ssd_notebook.ipynb) and python version [ssd_notebook.py](notebook/ssd_notebook.py) contains a minimal example of the SSD TensorFlow pipeline.
 Shortly, the detection is made of two main steps: running the SSD network on the image and post-processing the output using common algorithms (top-k filtering and Non-Maximum Suppression algorithm).

 Here are two examples of successful detection outputs:
 ![](../SSD-Tensorflow_files/ex1.png "SSD anchors")